 With Physio.me, the physiotherapist defines a tailored program adapted to the patient’s specific goals.
 The patient can then perform exercises from the comfort of their own home.

 Website for healthcare professionals to stay informed about the latest developments in neuroscience

-Neurodiem is an independent information and education platform with scientifically validated content to help healthcare professionals remain at the forefront in neuroscience.
+Neurodiem is an independent information and education platform with over 10,000 pieces of scientifically validated content to help healthcare professionals remain at the forefront in neuroscience.

 Digital medicine solutions include evidence-based software and/or hardware products that measure and/or intervene in the service of human health (e.g., digital biomarkers and remote patient monitoring).

 Virtual reality (VR) solution to improve neuromuscular disease patients’ experience during medical procedures